This page is from APP, the official source of professional practice for policing.

 - police intelligence

-- national databases such as PNC, PND and ViSOR
+- national databases such as Police National Computer (PNC), PND and ViSOR

 - previous police interviews